What has prompted the rise of micro-influencers?

 As such, nano and micro-influencers create content which feels much more authentic.
 Influencers like these post to followers more personally invested in them and their values.

 As Kevin Systrom, chief executive and co-founder of Instagram, commented, “On average, people miss about 70 per cent of the posts in their Instagram feed”.
 Instead of organising content in reverse chronological order, Instagram’s algorithm will place what it thinks you most want to see at the top of your feed.
-Marketing strategies must focus on making the 30 per cent one sees the best 30 per cent possible.
+Marketing strategies must focus on making the 30 per cent see the best 30 per cent possible.
 In addition to this, research carried out by Twitter and the analytics company Annalect suggests that people trust social influencers almost as much as their own friends.
 The influence of personalised and organic content is clear.

 Why are micro-influencers the future of social media marketing?